 Chaotic Good vs Lawful Neutral

 A Lawful Neutral character only cares about enforcing the Law to the letter.
-They do it without any passion at all.
+They do it without any emotion at all.
 The law is the law and it must be upheld.
 Who are they to judge what is good and evil?

 My Lawful Neutral article looks at this alignment in more detail.